nixxcode/jvm-brotli/pages/examples.md

 <style>{% include landing.css %}</style>
 <br/>
 # Examples
 The code snippets below should get you started.
-If you are looking for code that's ready to execute, we have an [example project](https://github.com/nixxcode/jvm-brotli-example) you can clone.
+If you are looking for code that's ready to execute, we have an [example project](https://github.com/nixxcode/jvm-brotli-example) you can fork.
 <br/>
 <br/>
 ### Loading Jvm-Brotli: